 After detox, individuals transition to either inpatient or outpatient treatment programs.
 Inpatient treatment provides a secure and structured setting that facilitates mental and physical healing.
 It includes therapy sessions, including individual, group, activity-based, and family therapy.

-Inpatient settings also offer crucial peer support, allowing individuals to connect with fellow recovering addicts.
+Inpatient settings also offer peer support, allowing individuals to connect with fellow recovering addicts.
 This fosters community and mutual recovery support, significantly enhancing the treatment experience.

 On the other hand, outpatient programs allow individuals to balance treatment with their personal and professional lives.
-These programs often include multiple hours of daily programming and accessible medical and psychiatric support to speed up recovery.
+These programs include multiple hours of daily programming and accessible medical and psychiatric support to speed up recovery.

 Counseling and Therapy